 So, what’s the best detector technology between the two types of metal detectors?

-VLF is synonymous with the cheap models ranging from $50 all the way to $100 and slightly above.
+VLF is synonymous with the cheap models.
 These metal detectors have two coils, one for signal transmission and the other for reception.
 They are the easiest to use.